deciduous in 30 Seconds

 Word Origin

-Original meaning: Falling off
+Original meaning: Falling off, destined to fall.

 Cultural Context